northperseids/circinibot/README.md

 /register - registers new proxy commands<br>

 ### Self-hosting
-This bot is *STRONGLY RECOMMENDED* to be run LOCALLY.
+This bot has to be self-hosted.
 If you're new to self-hosting a Discord bot, there's a lot of resources and videos available on how to get started.

 To run through it quickly -
 * download NodeJS from the NodeJS website